Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Introduction

-It is important to clarify the terminology used in this paper regarding quantile regression averaging.
-The term \textit{quantile regression averaging} encompasses the general concept of combining quantile regression with forecast averaging techniques.
-However, it is also specifically used to refer to the quantile regression averaging model introduced by \citet{now:wer:15}.
-To avoid confusion, throughout the remainder of this paper, the general concept will be denoted as QR Averaging, while the specific model proposed by \citet{now:wer:15} will be referred to as QRA.
-Similarly SQR Averaging refers to an idea of using the smoothing quantile regression technique to average forecasts, while SQRA refers to a specific model.
+To improve the accuracy of quantile forecasts, this paper introduces a novel approach to obtaining probabilistic forecasts called Smoothing Quantile Regression (SQR) Averaging\footnote{The term \textit{quantile regression averaging} is used here to refer to the general concept of combining quantile regression with forecast averaging techniques.
+However, it is also used specifically to refer to the Quantile Regression Averaging model introduced by \citet{now:wer:15}.
+To avoid confusion, the general concept will be referred to as \textit{QR Averaging}, while the model proposed by \citet{now:wer:15} as \textit{QRA}.
+Similarly, \textit{SQR Averaging} will refer to the idea of using the smoothing quantile regression technique to average forecasts, while \textit{SQRA} to a specific model.}.
+Like Quantile Regression (QR) Averaging utilizes quantile regression \citep{koe:05} to average point predictions, SQR Averaging uses the recently introduced smoothing quantile regression \citep{fer:gue:hor:21}.
+Three variants are considered: SQRA -- a smoothed equivalent of Quantile Regression Averaging \citep[QRA;][]{now:wer:15}, SQRM -- a smoothed equivalent of Quantile Regression Machine \citep[QRM;][]{mar:uni:wer:20}, and SQRF -- a smoothed equivalent of Quantile Regression with probability (F) averaging \citep[QRF;][]{uni:mar:wer:19}.

-This article introduce new class of models called smoothing quantile regression averaging and assesses its performance using datasets from four electricity markets and five distinct point forecasts obtained through various data transformations.
-Empirical results demonstrate the superior predictive performance of the new method compared to well-established benchmarks in terms of \citet{kup:95} test, the pinball score as well as the conditional predictive accuracy test.
+Model performance is evaluated using datasets from two major European electricity markets, from Germany and Spain.
+Empirical results demonstrate the superior predictive performance of the new method compared to well-established benchmarks in terms of the \citet{kup:95} test, the pinball score \citep{gne:kat:14}, as well as the conditional predictive accuracy test \citep{gia:whi:06}.

+While traditional evaluation methods focus on statistical error measures, the assessment of economic value is paramount \citep{yar:pet:21}.
+Few studies have quantified the economic benefits of electricity price forecasting, and a standardized valuation methodology has yet to be established \citep{hon:pin:etal:20,mac:uni:wer:22}.
+Recent approaches, such as that of \cite{uni:wer:21}, introduce trading strategies that use probabilistic predictions to evaluate the performance of forecasting models.

+This paper proposes a new trading strategy that can be applied in day-ahead markets by market participants, having access to an energy storage system.
+Such systems have become more prevalent due to the growth of renewable energy production \citep{gia:rav:ros:20}.
+The proposed trading strategy is inspired by that of \citet{uni:wer:21}, but here each transaction is made in the day-ahead market without the need to use the balancing market to close the position.